-Conferences Committee: Chartered in 2011, this committee is responsible for developing an IEEE-USA conferences program, collaborating with other IEEE organizational units as appropriate, with the goals of offering financially successful conferences that advance IEEE-USA's overall mission, promote U.S. member engagement, and providing alternative sources of revenue for support of IEEE-USA and its programs
+Conferences Committee: Chartered in 2011, this committee is responsible for developing an IEEE-USA technical conferences program, collaborating with other IEEE organizational units as appropriate, with the goals of offering financially successful conferences that advance IEEE-USA's overall mission, promote U.S. member engagement, and providing alternative sources of revenue for support of IEEE-USA and its programs.
+Funding for conference sponsorships is provided independently from the committee budget through Board-approved transfers from the IEEE-USA Fund.

-Budget: \$10K\ (\$25.3K in revenues) (\plus \$10K in discretionary IEEE-USA Fund transfers if needed)
+Budget: \$10K (\$25.4K in revenues)